-The revelations of the #MeToo movement, digital disruption, declines in audience and readership, and lack of gender and racial diversity in news organizations point to a larger issue: the need for fostering and nurturing ethical, effective leadership and management of news organizations.
+The revelations of the #MeToo movement, digital disruption, declines in audience and readership, and lack of representation in news organizations point to a larger issue: the need for fostering and nurturing ethical, effective leadership and management of news organizations.

 Currently, the focus in newsrooms and in university journalism curricula is on creating trustworthy journalism content.
 Never has this focus been more important.
 However, recent challenges have highlighted the need to expand this focus to include preparing students to be ethical, effective leaders and managers of news organizations and meaningful contributors in newsrooms.
 The expanded focus will equip tomorrow’s news leaders – as well as current news leaders- to respond to and manage change and create news organizations where all can succeed.